dobladov/astro-blog/src/content/blog/simplifying-browser-extensions-with-tampermonkey.md

 ---
 title: Simplifying Browser Extensions with Tampermonkey
 pubDate: 2023-08-28
-description: A brief introduction to Tamp ermonkey as an alternative to extensions.
+description: A brief introduction to Tampermonkey as an alternative to extensions.
 tags: [programming, javascript, tampermonkey, extensions, chrome, firefox]
 ---